rowlandseymour/BSBT/README.md

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->
 ----
-📦 The `BSBT` R package allows you to fit a spatial Bradley--Terry model to comparative judgement data sets.
-The package estimates the quality of each area in the data set, based on the observed comparisons.
-The model requires a network to be constructed to represent how the areas are connected.
-It includes spatial information by placing a correlated prior distribution to the quality parameters, where the prior distribution parameters depend on  the network structure.
-The package estimates the model parameters using an MCMC algorithm.
+📦 The `BSBT` R package allows you to fit the Bayesian Spatial Bradley--Terry model to comparative judgement data sets.
+The package estimates the quality of each area in the data set based on the observed comparisons.
+The package includes functions to construct the prior distribution covariance matrix from a network or set of coordinates.
+The package also contains functions to run a number of different MCMC algorithms to estimate the level of deprivation in each area in the data set.
+Also included is a comparative judgement data set on deprivation in Dar es Salaam, Tanzania.

 ## Installation
 ----